karl-zylinski/the-legend-of-tuna/README.md

 Uses the Odin + Raylib + Hot Reload template: https://github.com/karl-zylinski/odin-raylib-hot-reload-game-template

 This repository helped me figure out how to do the web build: https://github.com/Aronicu/Raylib-WASM

+## Box2D notes

+This project uses a copy of `vendor:box2d`, you'll find it in `source` folder.
+I copied it because I needed to remove the `box2d_wasm.odin` file inside in order to make it compatible with emscripten.